maxburian/SAXS_py3/doc/SAXSLeashResultSchema.rst

 Leash Response Schema
 ~~~~~~~~~~~~~~~~~~~~~

-This is the Schema of the data the  server my send back as a response.
+This is the Schema of the data the  server sends back as a response.

 .. include:: SAXSLeashResult.rst